logo

 “We can’t be one hundred percent sure it was him!”
 Baldy disagreed.

-“You really don’t get it, you boys, do you?”
+“You really don’t get it, boys, do you?”
 I embarked on wild improvisation again.
-“It’s not about your deal anymore!
+“It’s not about your deal anymore.
 The two bitches sold you out because they thought you were done.
 They want to call the shots now!”

 My two captors frowned without saying anything.
 I promptly used the short pause to dig into my memory for something else I could use, but unfortunately, that seemed to be all.
-I hadn’t squeezed anything else out of the Butterfly and didn’t know who the scumbags were blackmailing or why.
-And besides, no matter how long I stalled here, it all had to end eventually.
+I hadn’t squeezed anything else out of the Butterfly and didn’t know who the scumbags were trying to blackmail or why.
+And besides, no matter how long I stalled here, it all had to end eventually!

 After half a minute of thinking, Bob suddenly turned to his buddy.